grafluxe/to.sh/README.md

 You can simply uninstall this tool by running the following command:

 ```
-rm -rf ~/.to && unset -f to && complete -r to
+rm -rf ~/.to && unset to && complete -r to
 ```

 Doing so will delete all files associated with to.sh along with your tags.

-To be thorough, open your `~/.profile` and delete the following:
+To be thorough, open your `~/.profile` and `~/.zshrc` files and delete the following:

 ```
 if [ -f ~/.to/to.sh ]; then
-  source ~/.to/to.sh;
-  source ~/.to/to-completion.sh;
+  ...
 fi
 ```